What better way to spend the great outdoors in the wintertime then with an outdoor patio and a bar-b-que grill?

 For example, a covered patio that needs a 13’x29′ concrete slab; here are the specifications.
 This comes from an existing 10X10 concrete slab to be removed and adding new concrete to make it 13’x29′ with no odd designing to the specs.
 Adding to this cost is the electrician’s cost and labor.

-– Arch design between all columns; this is with the columns to the wall.- The post will be covered with bricks.- Adding gutters- Electrical: (22 Point) – 2 New Breakers – 3 Fans, 8 Recessed Lights, 3 Lights on column facing inside, 3 Lights on column facing outside, 3 GFCI outlets on columns, 2 outlets on ceiling.
-Total is between $12,500 to $24,000 for something like this.
+– Arch design between all columns; this is with the columns to the wall.- The post will be covered with bricks.- Adding gutters- Electrical: (22 Point) – 2 New Breakers – 3 Fans, 8 Recessed Lights, 3 Lights on a column facing inside, 3 Lights on a column facing outside, 3 GFCI outlets on columns, 2 outlets on the ceiling.
+The total is between $12,500 to $24,000 for something like this.

 These aren’t priced for multi-level patios.
 With multi-leveled patios, it can include stairs, even some surround sound speakers, a kitchenette with a grill, and a fireplace, and most importantly, the dining area.
 Livable space is what these “dream decks” are for most families.
 They’re unique in design, functionality, and for homeowners, this can be of great value for any home.